jgcfyidev/jgcfyi/content/4-Time.md

 <h1 style="margin:0;">Time</h1>
 <h4 style="margin-top:0; margin-bottom: 16px;">Generational Ways of Thinking</h4>

-<span class="blurb">Agency and limits both are strongly supported by traditions of
+<mark class="blurb">Agency and limits both are strongly supported by traditions of
 generational knowledge transfer, rooted in specific place.
-Equilibrial investment and draw from local resources over generations grounds a community in time and place, giving joy in the present and assurance of the future.</span>
+Equilibrial investment and draw from local resources over generations grounds a community in time and place, giving joy in the present and assurance of the future.</mark>

 > Invest in the millenium.
 Plant sequoias.\
 > Say that your main crop is the forest\